Skip to content

 Writing Focus

-Focus is the path from point A to point B. It’s the path from beginning to end that keeps the story together and wraps it neatly up.
+Focus is the path from point A to point B. It’s the path from beginning to end that keeps the story together and wraps it up neatly.

 An example might be an ice skater whose goal is to become good enough to get into the Olympics.
 His focus will be to train vigorously to accomplish his goal.

 Another example might be that of a school bus on its route to pick up children and bring them to school.
-The shop is where the bus begins, point A; it will end up at the school, point B. But, between point A and point B, the bus must deviate from the direct path to pick up each child.
+The shop is where the bus begins (Point A); it will end up at the school (Point B).
+But between point A and point B, the bus must deviate from the direct route to pick up each child.

-The same holds true for your story.
+The same is true for your story.
 There is a path the story needs to follow to accomplish its goal.
-If you deviate too much from this path your story becomes diluted or weak.
-This is not to say you cannot have subplots, it means everything needs to be tied together moving forward on the same path toward the same end.
+If you deviate too much from this path, your story becomes diluted or weak.
+This is not to say you cannot have subplots; it means everything needs to be tied together moving forward on the same path toward the same end.

-Using an outline can often help with maintaining focus, even with a short story.
+Using an outline can often help maintain focus, even in a short story.
 It’s kind of a writing GPS that guides you from point A to point B. It allows you to stray here and there with the comfort of knowing that you need to be at certain points throughout the manuscript.
 It’s a reminder to keep you focused.

 MORE ON WRITING FOR CHILDREN